isaglam/isaglam.github.io/_pages/about.md

   - /about.html
 ---

+Hey there!
 I am Stratis, 2nd-year PhD student at the [Max Planck Institute for Software Systems](https://www.mpi-sws.org/) where I am very fortunate to be advised by [Dr. Manuel Gomez Rodriguez](https://people.mpi-sws.org/~manuelgr/index.html).
 I am mainly interested in the design of data-driven models and algorithms to inform human-centric decision-making.
 That includes challenges related to explainability, transparency & strategic behavior, causality and fairness in algorithmic decision-making systems.
 More broadly, I am interested in machine learning, optimization, mechanism design and their real-world applications.

 ### Trivia
 * I am a member of the [MD4SG](https://www.md4sg.com/) working group on "Discrimination and Equality in Algorithmic Decision-Making".